cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/02-atlasenv.md

 <h2 id="xcache">XCache</h2>

-Analysis Facility maintains an XCache server (managed through SLATE), with 25 x 1.5 TB NVMes and 2x25 Gbps NIC.
+<strong>Analysis Facility maintains an XCache server</strong> (managed through SLATE), with 25 x 1.5 TB NVMes and 2x25 Gbps NIC.
 ServiceX uses the XCache by default.
 Users can manually add the prefix "root://192.170.240.18:1094//" to their root paths, eg:

 If the original path is: